jadbox/ASwiftPromise/README.md

 <img src="http://www.minddriven.de/wp-content/uploads/2009/11/Rx_Logo_512.png" width="100px"/>

 This is a simple (working) Promise library for Apple's Swift language.
 Since it's becomming more like Rx (Reactive Extensions) than a Promise library, I'll be changing the naming conventions where appropriate.
+Currently, Observables do not handle any response other than it's generic type (versus Rx which does allow this).
+Conversely, a Promise contains two Observables for handles both primary data types and the error type.

 Observables and Promises can be hot (default) and cold.
 Cold streams cache their history and replay it to new handlers.